laurendc/nannytracker/README.md

 ### Release Management

-NannyTracker uses a comprehensive release management system with automated builds and versioning.
+NannyTracker uses a streamlined release management system focused on source distribution and versioning.

 #### Creating a Release